 Abstract

-Aim: It is crucial to maintain constant intravenous access for critically ill children, particularly in emergencies.
-The central venous catheter is inserted under ultrasound guidance or the Landmark technique.
-The main goal of this study is to compare the outcomes between ultrasound-guided and Landmark techniques for central venous catheter insertion.
+Aim: Maintaining continuous intravenous access is essential for critically ill children, particularly in emergencies.
+Central venous catheter insertion can be performed under ultrasound guidance or using the landmark technique.
+The main goal of this study is to compare the outcomes between ultrasound-guided and landmark techniques for central venous catheter insertion.

-Study Design: Patients admitted to the pediatric intensive care unit between April 2021 and April 2023 with central vascular access to the internal jugular vein were included in the study.
-The patients were divided into two groups based on the catheter insertion method: Landmark technique (Group I) and ultrasound-guided (Group II).
-All catheterization procedures were performed by the same staff members.
-The outcomes included demographic data of the patients, appropriate insertion, and the development of complications.
+Study Design: Patients admitted to the pediatric intensive care unit between April 2021 and April 2023 requiring central vascular access to the internal jugular vein were included in the study.
+The patients were divided into two groups based on the catheter insertion method: the landmark technique (Group I) and ultrasound-guided technique (Group II).
+All catheterization procedures were performed by the same team of healthcare providers.
+Outcomes evaluated included demographic data, successful catheter insertion, and the occurrence of complications.

-Conclusion: The findings display that ultrasound-guided catheterization reduces side effects from catheter insertion.
-Hence, ultrasound-guided catheterization is extremely recommended for seriously sick children.
+Conclusions: The findings indicate that ultrasound-guided catheterization reduces complications associated with catheter insertion.
+Therefore, ultrasound-guided catheterization is highly recommended for critically ill children.